phoneboy/phoneboy.github.io/_posts/2016-05-28-cpx-2016-chicago-post-mortem.md

 There was a lot more to unpack from those two days in Chicago but that's enough to give you a taste.
 If you use (or sell) Check Point products, I highly recommend attending next year to find out how Check Point and partners can keep you one step ahead of the threats.

 **Edited to add**: I got Lior Neudorfer's title wrong, he's a Product Manager at Guardicore, not CEO.
-I also linked to a Medium post about their product.
+I also added a link to a Medium post about the product they showed me at CPX.

 **Disclaimer**: If it's not clear from the above, I work for Check Point.
 Hopefully it's clear these are my opinions and Check Point's official opinions may differ.